sourcegraph/careers/SWEJOBDESCRIPTION.md

       * We avoid trick questions and problems that require a single epiphany to solve.

     * We pay you to work on a real project and evaluate your performance based on that.

+5. We check your references.

-5. We make you a job offer.
+6. We make you a job offer.

 We also expect you to be interviewing us too, so ask us any questions you have along the way!